The Truth Behind My Encounter With Diabetic Ketoacidosis:

 Upon being placed in the ICU, I received an IV and was on an insulin drip.
 My body was so weak, I needed help when using the restroom.
 Diabetic Ketoacidosis completely disabled my bodily functions.

 While I could have avoided this, and have made better decisions.
 I did learn from this experience.
-How I could prevent this from happening in the future.
+I learned how I could prevent this from happening in the future.
 Knowing my limits and being more cautious.

 It’s unfortunate that I had to learn the hard way.
 I had to be reminded of the severity of this disease.
-While I can still live a normal life, there’s sacrifices to be made, and extra work to be done.
+While I can still live a normal life, there’s sacrifices to be made, and health to be put first.

 Like they say “what doesn’t kill you makes you stronger“.
 I’m just glad I’m here to share my insight and experience.